steveukx/git-js/readme.md

 variables, the example above creates a new object based on `process.env` but with the `GIT_SSH_COMMAND` property added.

+# Troubleshooting

+### Every command returns ENOENT error message

+There are a few potential reasons:

+- `git` isn't available as a binary for the user running the main `node` process, custom paths to the binary can be used with the `.customBinary(...)` api option.
+- the working directory passed in to the main `simple-git` function isn't accessible, check it is read/write accessible by the user running the `node` process.

 # Examples

 ### async await with simple-git/promise: